-IRPC announced our Human Rights Policy in 2017.
-The directors, executives, and employees of the IRPC Group companies are to uphold laws on labor and human rights, while respecting labor rights, women’s rights, children’s rights, and human dignity as well as the liberty and equality of those certified by or protected under Thai and international laws.
-The Policy applies to all employees in IRPC, subsidiaries, our business partners (suppliers, contractors, customers) and communities which may be affected by the company’s activities throughout the value chain to protect and respect the human right and remedy their violations.
+IRPC firstly announced our Human Rights Policy in 2017 and revised in 2020, signed and endorsed by Board of Directors, by adhering to significant human rights frameworks at the international level.
+The directors, executives, and employees of the IRPC Group companies are to uphold laws on labor and human rights, while respecting labor rights, women’s rights, children’s rights, and human dignity, as well as the liberty and equality of those certified by or protected under Thai and international laws.
+The policy applies to all employees in IRPC, subsidiaries, Joint Venture (JV), our business partners (suppliers, contractors, customers) as they are stakeholders.
+The policy also includes other stakeholders, including local communities, local residents, society and addresses vulnerable groups (children, person with disability, elderly, women, pregnant women, indigenous people, migrant people and LGBT+), that may be affected by the company’s operations (employees, direct activities, products or services) throughout the value chain, to protect and respect human rights and compensate for violations.

-Human Rights refer to the basic rights and freedoms granted to all individuals.
-IRPC respect and demonstrate awareness of the importance of human rights of all stakeholder groups, and understand salient human rights issues (issues at risk of the most severe negative impacts) that are present in the company’s activities and business relationships, across its value chain.
-The scope of this element covers: risk assessment, human rights management and due diligence, complicity in human rights violations, resettlements, and labor rights, among others.
-Moreover, IRPC has restrictedly followed the Labor laws and encourage personnel to self-development.
-The organization endorses Trade Union of the main organization and groups by promoting employees’ opinions and complaints according to the Labor Laws.
+Human Rights refers to the fundamental rights and freedoms granted to all individuals.
+IRPC respects and demonstrates awareness of the importance of human rights in all stakeholder groups and understands salient human rights issues (issues at risk of the most severe negative impacts) present in the company’s own operations and business relationships (suppliers and partners, mergers, acquisitions, joint ventures), across its value chain.
+The scope of this element covers risk assessment, human rights management and due diligence, complicity in human rights violations, resettlements, and labor rights, among others.
+Moreover, IRPC has strictly followed the labor laws and endorses labor unions and groups that promote employees’ opinions and complaints, according to the labor law.

-IRPC and its affiliates (IRPC Group) is committed to human rights principles as their common business guidelines entailing all stakeholders, including employees, communities, society, business partners, and suppliers in the group’s supply chains, as well as rights to natural resources and the environment, in order to serve the requirements as follows;
+IRPC and its subsidiaries are committed to human rights principles as the standard business guideline entailing all stakeholders, including employees, local communities, local residents, society, business partners in the IRPC’s supply chains.

 2. Management System/Process

-IRPC took part in the development of Human Rights Management System (HRMS) for use in different businesses of PTT Group by applying necessary guiding principles on human rights which cover every activities that may violate human rights with the purpose of risk assessment and risk mitigation planning for issued related to human rights as well as tracking, monitoring, and reporting of the outcome.
-The system also defines management structure of role and responsibility of each unit that are responsible for human rights management.
+Furthermore, IRPC also took part in developing a Human Rights Management System (HRMS), which is used in different business functions of PTT Group.
+The HRMS applies necessary guiding principles on human rights, which covers every activity in the company’s operations that may violate human rights, with the purpose of risk assessment and risk mitigation planning for issues related to human rights and tracking, monitoring, and reporting the outcomes.
+The system also defines the management structure with the roles and responsibilities of each unit responsible for human rights management.

 IRPC’s Due Diligence Process

-IRPC’s due diligence process consists of a systematic approach as follows:
+IRPC’s due diligence process consists of the systematic approach as follows:

-1. Identification of relevant human rights issues: IRPC identifies relevant and potentials human rights risks associated with the following scopes; labor rights, community rights, supply chain, security and safety, environment, and customer rights.
+- 1. Identification of relevant human rights issues: IRPC identifies relevant and potential human rights risks associated with the following scopes; labor rights, community rights, supply chain, security and safety, environment, and customer rights.

-2. Identification of vulnerable groups: IRPC identifies vulnerable group (children, indigenous people, and migrant labour who may be impacted by IRPC’s operations and are likely to be human rights violated.
+- 2. Identification of vulnerable groups: IRPC identifies vulnerable groups as children, person with disability, elderly, women, indigenous people, migrant laborers , third-party contracted labor and LGBT+ who may be impacted by IRPC’s operations and are at risk of having their human rights violated.

-3. Human rights risks and impact assessment: Impacts and likelihood of human rights risks are assessed at the corporate level human rights risks of all activities throughout the value chain including IRPC affiliate, controllable and non-controllable joint ventures, and critical Tier 1 suppliers.
-The assessment process is also included the analysis of risk which defines the level of risk impact into 4 levels (extreme, high, medium, and low level).
-The evaluated impacts which contain medium to extreme level of impacts will be considered the related existing control that company has in order to finally identify the corporate human right risks.
+- 3. Human rights risks and impact assessment: Impacts and likelihood of human rights risks are assessed at the corporate level of own operation and throughout the value chain, including IRPC affiliates, controllable and non-controllable joint ventures, and critical Tier 1 suppliers.
+The assessment process also includes the analysis of risk which is defined into four levels of risk impact (extreme, high, medium, and low level).
+The evaluated impacts at the medium to extreme level will be considered for relevant existing control functions within the organization to identify corporate human rights risks.

-6. Remedial action: IRPC designed the sufficient and appropriate remedial actions to alleviate human rights impacts caused by the company.
-The remedial actions consist of both financial and non-financial forms to compensate the impacts.
+- 6. Remedial action: IRPC designs appropriate remedial actions to alleviate human rights impacts caused by the company.
+The remedial actions consist of both financial and non-financial methods to compensate for the impacts.